Mert Lawwill: Design career

 In the late 1970s, Lawwill became involved in designing bicycle frames for the burgeoning sport of mountain biking.
 He was one of the early pioneers in the off-road bicycling world, having introduced the first production mountain bike.
 He also developed the first commercially produced four-bar linkage suspension for mountain bikes and patented the design.
 During this period, he continued his involvement in motorcycle racing as a race team owner in the AMA Grand National Championship until 1990 when, he grew frustrated with the way the AMA ran the championship.
 He then ran the Yeti Cycles racing team competing in downhill mountain bike racing and, developed the successful Lawwill DH-9 full-suspension downhill bike.
 Lawwill's custom racing bicycles became highly prized by top racers around the world and his designs won numerous national and world titles.

-Lawwill is currently involved in constructing and marketing street-legal versions of the Harley-Davidson XR-750 bike that he raced in the Grand National Championship.
-He also runs a non-profit company supplying prosthetic hands so that amputees can ride bicycles or motorcycles.
-Approximately a third of all the prosthetic hands that he manufactures go to the Walter Reed Army Medical Center, for use by military veterans of the Iraq and Afghanistan wars.
+In his later years, Lawwill was involved in constructing and marketing street-legal versions of the Harley-Davidson XR-750 bike that he raced in the Grand National Championship.
+He also operated a non-profit company supplying prosthetic hands enabling amputees to ride bicycles or motorcycles.
+Approximately a third of all the prosthetic hands that he manufactured went to the Walter Reed Army Medical Center, for use by military veterans of the Iraq and Afghanistan wars.

+Death

+Lawwill died in Meridian, Idaho, on May 6, 2026, at the age of 85.